-All individuals desiring Medicaid payments for nursing facility care must be certified as meeting the level of care criteria for nursing home placement.
-The Community Long-Term Care (CLTC) program conducts preadmission review and level of care certification for all eligible residents seeking Medicaid sponsorship of inpatient services in a nursing facility.
-Criteria for Medicaid- sponsored levels of care are specified in the CLTC Assessment and Level of Care Manual available through the regional CLTC area offices.
+All individuals desiring Medicaid payments for nursing facility care must be certified as meeting the level-of-care criteria for nursing home placement.
+The Community Long-Term Care (CLTC) program conducts preadmission review and level of care certification for all eligible residents seeking Medicaid sponsorship of inpatient

+Overview (Cont'd.) services in a nursing facility.
+Criteria for Medicaidsponsored levels of care are specified in the CLTC Assessment and Level of Care Manual available through the regional CLTC area offices.